CuriousCurmudgeon/live_pet/README.md

 Each pet's state updates every five seconds.
 Currently, they just get older and hungrier.
 Persistence is handled by a separate `LivePet.Pets.Persister` process that persists every pet to the DB every minute.
 Moving the persistence out of the each pet process is a naive strategy to limit the number of DB connections.
 Allowing each pet to persist every X ticks can lead to DB connections being a bottleneck.

 ## LiveView
-Navigating to the live view for a pet starts registers the live view process with the pet viewers registry.
+Navigating to the live view for a live pet starts registers the live view process with the pet viewers registry.
 On every tick, the pet process dispatches a message to all of it's viewers so that the UI can be updated with the new state.

-The live view does not currently handle viewing a dead pet because there is no process to connect to.
+You can visit dead pets, but the live view will not connect to a running process.

+You can interact with your pets by feeding them.
+You can interact with live pets that other users are viewing by giving them treats.
+There is a GenServer that tops off each user's treats to five when the app starts and every thirty minutes while running.

+The list of active pets is done using the `Phoenix.Presence` module.